 When log data is transmitted directly to a USM Anywhere Sensor, a Sensor App collects this data according to the identified log message protocol.
 The following table shows the data collection by sensor apps.

-Sensor App Functional support
+Sensor App | Functional support |

-Syslog Server
+Syslog Server |

 Passively collects syslog data transmitted to the USM Anywhere Sensor.
 For more information, see The Syslog Server Sensor App.
+The Syslog Server app is supported on all USM Anywhere Sensor types. |

-Graylog (GELF)
+Graylog (GELF) |

 Passively collects GELF data transmitted to the USM Anywhere Sensor.
 For more information, see The Graylog (GELF) Sensor App.
+The Graylog app is supported on all USM Anywhere Sensor types. |

-Amazon Web Services
+Amazon Web Services |

 Collects data from AWS logging services and performs queries to collect log data stored in an S3 repository within your AWS environment.
 For more information about built-in support for AWS logs, see AWS Log Discovery and Collection in USM Anywhere.
+The AWS app is supported only on the AWS Sensor. |

-Azure
+Azure |

 Collects data from Azure logging services configured within your Azure environment.
 For more information about built-in support for Azure logs, see Azure Log Discovery and Collection in USM Anywhere.
+The Azure app is supported only on the Azure Sensor. |

 Host-Based Log Collection

-USM Anywhere provides the AlienVault Agent, which you can install on your endpoints to centralize the collection and analysis of event logs from remote servers and desktops, making it easier to track the health and security of these systems.
+USM Anywhere provides the LevelBlue Agent, which you can install on your endpoints to centralize the collection and analysis of event logs from remote servers and desktops, making it easier to track the health and security of these systems.
 It also supports host-based log collection through manual installation and configuration of NXLog and osquery.

-Note: With the addition of the AlienVault Agent, USM Anywhere provides an easier implementation of HIDS, FIM, and endpoint log collection across your Windows and Linux environments in the cloud and on premises.
+Note: With the addition of the LevelBlue Agent, USM Anywhere provides an easier implementation of HIDS, FIM, and endpoint log collection across your Windows and Linux environments in the cloud and on premises.
 If you already have NXLog or osquery installed and configured on your endpoints to forward events to a USM Anywhere Sensor, these methods are still supported and you do not need to replace them.

 Refer to the following topics for detailed information about sending log data from your host systems:

-Log Collection by Advanced AlienApps
+Log Collection by Advanced BlueApps

 Log Collection from Various Third-Party Devices and Systems